 - Former director of the TMC Pediatric Hospice

 - Currently a volunteer physician in India

-Gina Jansheski, M.D., is a board certified pediatrician and a Fellow of the American Academy of Pediatrics.
+Gina Jansheski, M.D., is a board-certified pediatrician and a Fellow of the American Academy of Pediatrics.
 She attended medical school at the University of Arizona College of Medicine.
 Her residency at the University of Arizona Department of Pediatrics was followed by a one-year fellowship in Developmental and Behavioral Pediatrics at The Children’s Hospital, Denver, Colorado.

-She has been a practicing pediatrician for over 20 years, working primarily with hospitalized patients and children with special needs.
+Dr. Jansheski has been a practicing pediatrician for over 20 years, working primarily with hospitalized patients and children with special needs.

 She is the former medical director of the Tucson Pediatric Hospitalists, where she formed and directed the Pediatric Child Abuse Review Team.
 She also served as director of the TMC Pediatric Hospice and established the first pediatric palliative care program in Tucson.

-Her position involved providing specialist doctors and nurses, and all of the necessary equipment and medications comprising the sub-specialty pediatric care needed to operate these sessions.
-This, along with a full-time on site medical center, allows campers and their families a unique opportunity to participate in riding, zip-line, boating, fishing, and many other authentic camp activities free of charge.
+Her position involved providing specialist doctors and nurses and all necessary equipment and medications comprising the sub-specialty pediatric care needed to operate these sessions.
+This, along with a full-time on-site medical center, allows campers and their families a unique opportunity to participate in riding, zip-line, boating, fishing, and many other authentic camp activities free of charge.
 She was instrumental in setting up special sessions dedicated to children with cerebral palsy and developmental disabilities.